AyushVerma2/surfer/README.md

 ### Running Surfer in server mode

-Surfer can be executed using Maven.
+Surfer can be executed from the source tree using Maven.

 1. Clone / download the surfer repository from GitHub
 2. In the root directory run `nohup mvn clean install exec:java &`